akeneo/pim-api-docs/content/tutorials/guides/how-to-get-your-app-token.md

 :::

 ::: tips
-If you prefer to start with a fonctionnal App (in PHP), have a look [here](/apps/app-developer-tools.html)
+If you prefer to start with a functional App (in PHP), have a look [here](/apps/app-developer-tools.html)
 :::

 ## Step 1: Expose your activation and callback URLs